ZenUml/zenuml-editor/README.md

 - `get` - Get the current diagram code
 - `autoReport` - Enable or disable auto reporting
 - `theme` - Set the theme
+- `png` - Get the current diagram as a PNG image

 The editor starts wth a default diagram code snippet.
 You can replace it with your own code by sending a `replace` message to the editor.